Looking Closely at the Growth Curve for SS&C Technologies Holdings Inc. (SSNC)

-SS&C Technologies Holdings Inc. (NASDAQ:SSNC) went down by -2.88% from its latest closing price compared to the recent 1-year high of $74.00.
-The company’s stock price has collected -6.32% of loss in the last five trading sessions.
-Press Release reported 19 hours ago that SS&C GlobeOp Hedge Fund Performance Index and Capital Movement Index
+SS&C Technologies Holdings Inc. (NASDAQ:SSNC) went down by -0.64% from its latest closing price compared to the recent 1-year high of $74.00.
+The company’s stock price has collected -7.60% of loss in the last five trading sessions.
+Press Release reported on 01/14/21 that SS&C GlobeOp Hedge Fund Performance Index and Capital Movement Index

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.